smk/FFV/README.md

 This script assumes that you are probably running a standard, autoupdating copy of Firefox with a configured profile and will leave it alone.
 It's perfectly safe to run this along side a standard Firefox install.

-**THIS SCRIPT IS VERY ALPHA**
+**THIS SCRIPT IS VERY BETA**
-I'm not the strongest bash scripter and I banged this out pretty quickly.
 Feel free to offer criticism and feedback and areas for improvement.
 Or fork and improve it :-)

 This only works on OS X and it's entirely possible it relies on things specific to my system configuration.
 Please file an issue if that is the case.